 What You Need to Know

-Prior to your orientation date, you will get an email with instructions for arriving at orientation.
-You can always check here for arrival information.
+Prior to your Orientation date, you will get an email with instructions for Orientation.
+Orientation has three major components:

 We value disability as an aspect of diversity and want to ensure that you are able to fully participate in all programming available to you.
 If you have a disability or health condition, or suspect you have one, and would like to have a confidential discussion about accommodations, please contact the Disability Resource Center (DRC) at 612-626-1333 or email@example.com as soon as possible.
 Some accommodations may take time to arrange.

 The Orientation Prep Course is a step on your New Student Checklist which you can access at checklist.umn.edu.